 Have no expectation of how your breath should be, and just do whatever feels natural for you, whatever makes you feel the most relaxed.
 Just observe the breath as it naturally flows in and out.
 If you are distracted, just relax, and once again return your focus to your breath.
 It is common to be distracted often when beginning meditation.
 Don’t get hung up on this!

-Did you notice how often the word relax was used above, and that it is in bold text?
+Did you notice how often the word relax was used above, and that it is in BOLD text?
 Can you guess why?

 Beginners may want to spend a few weeks to a month building up their ability to concentrate by remaining focused solely on their breath for their entire practice.
-This helps to develop strength of the mind allowing for greater clarity and insightfulness.
+This helps to develop strength of mind allowing for greater clarity and insightfulness.

 After the ability to concentrate on the breath for extended periods is developed, we can move on to the really cool stuff!
 You will get to observe how your mind is working!
-We can use meditation as an exercise for the brain, and we can train our mind to enhance positive characteristics and to weed out the undesirable characteristics like stress, doubt, anger, and fear: but only if we are relaxed about the whole process.
+We can use meditation as an exercise for the brain, and we can train our minds to enhance positive characteristics and to weed out undesirable characteristics like stress, doubt, anger, and fear: but only if we are relaxed about the whole process.

 So now we want to relax our focus away from our natural breath and become like a visitor who is observing our thoughts.
 You are not your thoughts, they are things that are passing through your mind based on how you are programmed.
 You know this because you can actually observe your thoughts with detachment!
-This means having no emotional, physical or mental reaction to them.
+This means having no emotional, physical, or mental reaction to them.

 Just allow yourself to see your thoughts for what they are: Programs that your mind has built up over the years based on all the information you have ever been exposed to!
 Practice, practice, and practice being the observer, and you will learn so much about how your habitual thoughts have either been working for you or working against you while you are trying to create the life you want.
 Information on how we can change thought patterns to actively create the life of our dreams can be found here.